On 15 February 2005, the Moroccan-owned, 13-year-old,

 Accident area: Gulf of Tunis

-Cause of spill: mechanical failure
+Cause of spill: damage to ship

 Type of pollutant: heavy fuel oil